kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/introduction.md

 ## Mix-and-Match Database Effectively with KurrentDB

-KurrentDB captures all changes (events) immutablly within your system, which can be consumed by any number of downstream systems or databases in real time.
+KurrentDB captures all changes (events) immutably within your system, which can be consumed by any number of downstream systems or databases in real time.
 This means you can reliably synchronize a variety of databases or data models, each optimized for a specific use case, without the complexity, risks, or delays of traditional batch jobs or external messaging systems.

 ### Benefits include: